 This course is intended for students majoring in biology or other natural science.
-Topics include chromosome structure, meiosis and cell cycle, fundamental concepts in classic Mendelian, gene regulation, population genetics, and evolution.
+Topics include chromosome structure, meiosis and cell cycle, fundamental concepts in classic Mendelian genetics, gene regulation, population genetics, and evolution.
 Theories on the origin of life will also be introduced.
 Designed for biology majors and minors; cannot be taken for credit if BI116 has already been taken for credit.
+Prerequisite BI121 or BI115.
 3 hours lecture, 3 hours laboratory.